-In the event of a "Change of Control" (as defined in the Officers Incentive Compensation Plan), participants are entitled to receive awards (including any annual supplementary cash match payment) within 15 days of the effective date of the Change of Control based upon the Committee's estimate of the Company's financial performance through the end of the fiscal year in which such Change of Control occurs.
-A participant must be employed by the Company at the end of the fiscal year to be eligible for any previous quarterly holdback allocations, except for a Change of Control as described above or as waived by the Committee for normal retirement, disability and death.
+In the event of a "Change in Control" (as defined in the Officers Incentive Compensation Plan), participants are entitled to receive awards within 15 days of the effective date of the Change in Control based upon the Committee's estimate of the Company's financial performance through the end of the fiscal year in which such Change in Control occurs.
+A participant must be employed by the Company at the end of the fiscal year to be eligible for any previous quarterly holdback allocations, except for a Change in Control as described above or as waived by the Committee for normal retirement, disability and death.